 of products in this category

-Believed to have originated in Persia, Turkish rose (or Damask rose) is now cultivated in Morocco, Tunisia, Bulgaria, Russia, Iran, Italy, France, India and China.
+Believed to have originated in Persia, the rose is now cultivated in Morocco, Tunisia, Bulgaria, Russia, Iran, Italy, France, India and China.
 A small, thorny plant, it grows to a height of two and a half metres.
 It has light green dentate leaves and beautiful pink (or purple), fragrant flowers with thirty-six petals.
-Over 150 species of Damask rose are known.
+Over 150 species are known.

-The absolute oil of Turkish rose is obtained by solvent extraction of the fresh petals.
-It is an opalescent brown liquid with a peculiar perfume that's rosy, sweet, floral and intense, with a spicy, honeyish undertone.
-Due to its tendency to soften the head notes of composite fragrances it goes well with all other essential oils, but combines particularly well with the essential oils of Agarwood, Bergamot, Black pepper, Clary sage, Clove, Geranium, Lavender, Matricaria camomile, Neroli, Palmarosa, Patchouli, Sandalwood and Benzoin absolute oil.
+The essential oil is obtained by steam distillation of the fresh petals.
+It is a clear, olive-yellow liquid with a characteristic rosy fragrance that's rich and heady, sweet, floral and intense, with a spicy undertone.
+Due to its tendency to soften the head notes of composite fragrances it goes well with all other essential oils, but like the absolute oil it combines particularly well with the essential oils of Agarwood, Bergamot, Black pepper, Clary sage, Clove, Geranium, Lavender, Matricaria camomile, Neroli, Palmarosa, Patchouli, Sandalwood and Benzoin absolute oil.

 popular herbalist tradition)

-Rose oil has analgesic, anti-depressant, anti-septic, anti-tubercolotic, styptic, sedative, cleansing, cicatrizing and above all aphrodisiac properties.
-It has been the most noble, sought after and widely appreciated fragrance since the dawn of history.
+Rose oil has analgesic, anti-depressant, anti-septic, anti-tubercolitic, styptic, sedative, cleansing, cicatrizing and above all aphrodisiac properties.
+Rose oil has been the most noble, sought after and widely appreciated fragrance since the dawn of history.

-Rose absolute is extensively used in fine fragrances, cosmetics and luxury soaps.
+It's extensively used in fine fragrances and in luxury cosmetics and soaps.